 In Fig.~\ref{fig:initial_conditions_gradients}, the ratio of the matter power spectrum at $z = 0$ for various starting redshifts is compared to a reference simulation starting at $z_{\rm ini} = 150$.

-It indicates that using 5- and 7-point gradient methods produces nearly identical results, while the 3-point gradient shows significant deviations for both 2LPT and 3LPT.
-Thus, at least a 5-point gradient is necessary to achieve convergence regarding the influence of initial conditions on late-time clustering statistics.
+It indicates that using five- and seven-point gradient methods produces nearly identical results, while the three-point gradient shows significant deviations for both 2LPT and 3LPT.
+Thus, at least a five-point gradient is necessary to achieve convergence regarding the influence of initial conditions on late-time clustering statistics.
 Additionally, the CIC interpolation method results in more scattered data compared to the TSC method, which produces smoother density fields and is less prone to large variations in potential and force calculations.
 The results show a remarkable agreement within 0.1\% at $z_{\rm ini} \geq 125, 30$ and 10 for 1LPT, 2LPT and 3LPT respectively.
 This contrasts with \cite{michaux2021accurate}, where power suppression at intermediate scales was observed before increasing around the Nyquist frequency.
 In the present study, a maximum wavenumber $k_{\rm max} = 2k_{\rm Nyq}/3$ was used to avoid aliasing, yielding excellent agreement even at $z_{\rm ini} = 10$ with 3LPT.
-However, small-scale agreement may break down if these scales are not well-resolved, for instance, by increasing the simulation box size but keeping the number of particles and cells constant.
+However, small-scale agreement can break down if these scales are not well-resolved, for instance, if the simulation box size increases but the number of particles and cells is kept constant.

 Fig.~\ref{fig:initial_conditions_solvers} explores variations in the $N$-body solver.